 Here’s what I’m working on these days…

-Since January, 2011, I have been working with an incredible team of inter-disciplinary artists: (Dages Juvelier Keates (dancer/choreography/food expert), Oliver Burns (actor/performer), Christopher Berg (composer/musician).
-Karla Carballar (video artist) joined our team later that year.
+Since 2011, I have been working with an incredible team of inter-disciplinary artists: dancer Dages Juvelier Keates, video artist Karla Carballar, actor Oliver Burns, and composer Christopher Berg.
 We are dedicated to examining our own perceptions of artistic practice, craft, content and form by going outside our comfort zones.
 Our work fluctuates between moments of choreographed precision and improvised impulse, and we look at freedom vs. paralysis, chronemics / different ways of perceiving time, and how first impulse gets sculpted into something consistently fresh.
-We have made several short-form performances for BAX, New Georges’ Trunk Show, Hybrid Theaterworks, and FIGMENT on Governor’s Island.
-We are now working on a full-length piece, UNTITLED #4, which has been created with the support of residencies at New Georges, 3LD Art & Technology Center, and [the end], Greenpoint’s newest underground music venue.
+We have made several durational and/or site-specific performances for 3LD Art & Technology Center, BAX, New Georges’ The Room, Hybrid Theaterworks, and Governor’s Island.
+We are now working on a large-scale multi-media performance event entitled BORN FOR NOTHING, which will soon be developed with support from chashama and Robert Wilson’s Watermill Center.

 Check out our website where there are links to videos and photos: